emiarbol/galaxy_virologist_training/exercises/01_introduction_to_galaxy.md

 ### Results visualization
 Now we are going to se the statistics summary for each fasta file.
 To do this we have to select the :eye: icon in each of the Fasta Statistics output.

-For the **S fragment**, we are going to see the number of sequence in the fasta file and the number of nucleotides.
+For the **S fragment**, we are going to see the number of sequences inside the fasta file, and the number of nucleotides.
 We are going to:

 1. Select the :eye: icon in the job with the name *Fasta Statistics on data 1: Fasta summary stats*
-2. See the *num_bp* row, which corresponds to the number of nucleotides in the fasta file, which is 1673.
+2. See the *num_bp* row, which corresponds to the number of nucleotides in the fasta file, 1673 in this case.
-3. Check *num_seq* which corresponds to the number of sequences in the fasta file.
+3. Check *num_seq*, corresponding to the number of sequences in the fasta file.

 <img src="images/S_fragment_stats.png" alt="S_fragment_stats" width="700"/>